meganalnico/simple-core/Heritage.md

 they find themselves in.

-**Relations**: A half-elf understands loneliness, and knows that character is often less a product of race than of life experience.
-As such, half-elves are often open to friendships and alliances with other races, and less likely to rely on first impressions when forming opinions of new acquaintances.
+**Relations**: A half-elf understands loneliness, and knows that character is often less a product of people than of life experience.
+As such, half-elves are often open to friendships and alliances with other peoples, and less likely to rely on first impressions when forming opinions of new acquaintances.

 **Alignment and Religion**: Half-elves' isolation strongly influences